pyclub-cu/classes/README.md

 This repository contains class notes for the classes in the pyclub program.
 The notes are still under development.
 Except for week 1, clicking the link will open the google colab page for each class.

 Week 1: Intro to the course.
-This weeks lesson is hosted as a google slides deck at [this link](https://docs.google.com/presentation/d/1BEiBqc4DS8kRiUJX1IIEFivzC8j47Ce40CYyrBYOXrk/edit?usp=sharing)
+This week's lesson is hosted as a google slides deck at [this link](https://docs.google.com/presentation/d/1BEiBqc4DS8kRiUJX1IIEFivzC8j47Ce40CYyrBYOXrk/edit?usp=sharing)

 Week 2: [Intro to Google Colab, print statements, strings and numbers](https://colab.research.google.com/github/pyclub-cu/classes/blob/master/Week2_student_copy.ipynb)